OCR A level (H046-H446) SLR 25 & SLR 26 – Algorithms

 • Candidates need to be able to read, trace and write code to implement a queue structure (including adding and removing items).

-• Candidates need to understand how a tree can be implemented using a different data structure, such as a linked list.
+• Candidates need to understand how a queue can be implemented using a different data structure, such as a static array.

 Only Craig'n'Dave members can download this resource.